jfkback/crumb/README.md

    "original_item": A dictionary with the original query before being rewritten, has keys "content", "id", and "metadata".
 }
 ```

-### Qualitative Examples

-**Status: Coming Soon!**

-To provide a better intuition for each task, we will release a sample of queries paired with a relevant document chunk.
-This can be useful for error analysis and understanding the unique challenges of each task.

 ## Citing CRUMB